Pablo Picasso said “Every child is an artist. The problem is how to remain an artist once we grow up.”

 Vibrant facilities such as those provided at Brentwood assisted living are allowing the elderly to lead healthy, enriched lives in beautiful, homely settings with a wide range of amenities and activities available for the community.
-The commons area is the ideal location for everyday activities that are geared to each individual’s specific interests, be those art, dancing, knitting, scrapbooking or card making.
+The commons area is the ideal location for everyday activities that are geared to each individual’s specific interests, be that art, dancing, knitting, scrapbooking, or card making.

 Cognitive Function and Art

 Rediscovering old hobbies and exploring new interests through artistic activities encourage elders to stimulate their senses, allowing them to become more alert.
 Learning new art forms can help them to improve their thinking skills and make it easier to make fast neural connections that may have been lost as they aged.
 Art can also help people think about life in new ways by allowing them to use portions of their bodies and minds that they don’t often use.
 Exploring new movements and thoughts can assist them in reframing their perspectives and discovering new joy.

 Memory loss caused by Alzheimer’s or dementia can be helped by engaging in creative activities.
 Painting and music may even aid in the recall of long-forgotten memories of loved ones and bygone eras.